DLibatique/CLAS199-S20/_pages/4-grading.md

 \* The midterm and final are the only elements of the grading contract that I will grade subjectively; see the specific details below under [Midterm and Final Guidelines](#midterm-and-final).

 It is possible to make up unsatisfactory assignments or requirements.
 At the beginning of the semester, each student will be allotted **three (3) tokens**.
 One token can be used to make up an unsatisfactory response or quiz or to subtract 1 from your number of unexcused absences, and three tokens are required for another attempt at an unsatisfactory creative project.
-The midterm and final cannot be retaken.
+You are able to make up lost points on the midterm exam or essay; see the appropriate section below.
+You are not able to retake or revise the final exam or essay.

 No late assignments will be accepted without documented permission.
 I strongly encourage you to be proactive in reaching out to me if you anticipate not being able to make a deadline; it is far preferable to set up a later due date than to ask for an extension after the fact!